 It’s a well-known fact that hikers, backpackers, and campers are serious about their gear.
-One debate, in particular, has been raging around the ol’ campfire for some time now… which is better when it comes to vacuum insulated water bottles, the Yeti Rambler or the Hydro Flask?
+One debate, in particular, has been raging around the ol’ campfire for some time now… which is better when it comes to the best-insulated bottle, the Yeti Rambler or the Hydro Flask?

-We’re here to settle the Hydro Flask vs Yeti debate once and for all so you can stop arguing with your campmates and get back to roasting marshmallows.
-Which of these two water bottle titans will win the best-insulated bottle showdown?
-Read on to find out!
+We’re here to settle the debate once and for all so you can stop arguing with your campmates and get back to roasting marshmallows.

-Meet the Products: Hydro Flask Bottle and Yeti Rambler Bottle
+Which is Better Between the Hydro Flask Bottle and Yeti Rambler Bottle?

 Both the Hydro Flask and the YETI Rambler are vacuum-insulated water bottles.
 But what does that actually mean?
 It means that both water bottles feature a dual-wall construction.
 In other words, they’re one water bottle nestled within another bottle, with only a slight space separating the two.